Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/build-localizable-components.md

 Angular will not translate the components on the fly.
 Instead, it will generate a separate app for each and every component provided in the `localize` array.

-### Updating a localized file
-Angular does not natively support updating old files.
-To do this, *xliffmerge* is used.
-This process takes into account old translations and merges them with new translations so that the number of items to translate stays at a minimum.
-Various configuration-options can be found at [xliffmerge.json](../../../xliffmerge.json) with the most interesting being
-* **allowIdChange** - whether the tool is allowed to merge translation-units with different ID's.
-This can be desired if two units have the same meaning and text, but differ in - for example - the amount of leading whitespaces.

-* **autotranslate** - experimental feature, can automatically translate the english file using Google Translate

-* **beautifyOutput** - makes the output more human-readable

 ### Other types of localization